Bajron/composeit/README.md

 ## Ad hoc process server

-To achieve certain features with the docker daemon missing an ad hoc HTTP server is created that listens on a named pipe.
+To achieve certain features with the docker daemon missing, an ad hoc HTTP server is created that listens on a named pipe.

 The pipe is created in the project directory on Linux.
-On Windows a certain pipe is created in `.\\pipe\\`.
+On Windows the pipe is created in `.\\pipe\\`.
 Default access rights are applied.

 ## Known issues

 ### Windows

-* Process handling on Windows is very different from Linux (e.g. signal suporrt).
+* Process handling on Windows is very different from Linux (e.g. signal support).
-There is no real graceful shutdown for the spawned processes.
+There is no real graceful shutdown for processes at the moment.

 * Note that on Windows environment variable names in Python are [always uppercase](https://docs.python.org/3/library/os.html#os.environ)!